 Vin Diesel knows his way around a one-liner.
 It may be his single greatest gift as an actor.
 Billie Holliday was said to have a range barely over an octave.
 Diesel has even less.
 But the films are nothing without him.

-Whereas the first two films used characters of different races much in the same way some Chinese joints serve tacos, the way your neighborhood grocery store stocks bento boxes of Sushi, the third installment brought an entirely new multiracial cast.
+Whereas the first two films used characters of different races much in the same way some Chinese joints serve tacos, the third installment brought an entirely new multiracial cast.
 Vin Diesel’s return as star and appearance on the producer roll for the fourth film signaled that the ensemble-multiracial-cast thing was not only the candy paint on the chassis, it was the engine.
 And the series has been roaring ever since.
 The seventh film even features the series’ first Arab character.

 That there might be a profit in featuring a multiracial cast, is a point every non-white producer in the film industry has been trying to raise for at least a generation.
 So it’s no surprise that the producer to finally ride that 10-second car to the bank is none other than Diesel himself, the franchise’s star, id, and conscience.
 Diesel’s absence is the reason the second and third films foundered at the box office even as they were captivating and entertaining in their own right.
 Moreover, it’s what Diesel stands for that was missing from the recipe.
 Tokyo Drift in particular deserves credit for re-binding the series to its roots in the car subculture, and recapitulating the series’ most persistent, imaginary and canonical setup: the multiracial street race party.
 But ’Drift did not attempt to do what the fourth film did when Diesel rejoined the cast as both actor and producer, which is stoke the flames at the film’s multiracial family fireplace.
 The emotional center of the four most recent films lies in that hearth: the warmth of a chosen family, an idealized racial and emotional reconciliation for which every death-defying stunt is enacted to protect.